gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

 **Note:** the Swagger for the two ACE flows can be imported as APIs using the `From Existing Open API Service` option in API Connect.
 The AcmeMart swagger can be downloaded from the main developer page and then imported.

-1. Open up your API Manager Window inside the Developer Image - `https://mgmt.10.0.0.1.nip.io/manager`.
+1. Open up your API Manager Window inside the Developer Machine - `https://mgmt.10.0.0.1.nip.io/manager`.
 The login should happen automatically as it will use your ICP credentials for login.
 2. Click on the `Manage Catalogs`
 3. Click on `Sandbox`
 4. Click on `Settings` from left menu